leofeyer/phpstorm-inspection-profiles/README.md

 }
 ```

-To keep PhpStorm from warning us about the missing phpDoc tags, the following
-rules have been adjusted:

- * Do not warn about missing `@return` tags
- * Do not warn about missing `@throws` tags
- * Do not warn if a PHPDoc comment does not match the function/method signature
+Therefore, do not warn if a PHPDoc comment does not match the function/method

-**Exception handling**

-The exception checks in PhpStorm generate a lot of false-positives if not all
-`@throws` tags are set correctly (and recursively!), therefore:

- * Do not warn about unhandled exception
- * Do not warn about redundant catch clauses
+signature.

+**Binary-unsafe `fopen()` usage**

+Contemporary systems do not require the b-modifier for compatibility anymore,
+therefore do not promote its usage.

 **Warn about case mismatch in method call or class usage**